project-chip/matter.js/README.md

 This will install all dependencies and create symlinks between the packages, so that it can be used locally.
 It also builds all packages.

-On Windows, in order to successfully build all the packages (tested on Windows 11 Pro) make sure to have installed Node.js 18+, the windows-build-tools and node-gyp version 10.
+On Windows, in order to successfully build all the packages (tested on Windows 11 Pro) make sure to have installed Node.js 20+, the windows-build-tools and node-gyp version 10.
-On Non-Windows platforms and having Python 3.12+ installed please also make sure to use npm 10.2.3+.
+On Non-Windows platforms and having Python 3.12+ installed, please also make sure to use npm 10.2.3+.

 ## Connecting with the community